VinylNerd/ThinkPad-T440P-OpenCore/README.md

 NOTE: the first time i did installed it this is what worked, it seemed that the headphone jack noise came back so i ran these commands again

-Connor@Connors-MBP-2 ~ % sudo spctl --master-disable
+sudo spctl --master-disable

-Password:
+sudo mkdir /usr/local/bin/

-Connor@Connors-MBP-2 ~ % sudo mkdir /usr/local/bin/
+cd Desktop/ALCPlugFix

-mkdir: /usr/local/bin/: File exists Connor@Connors-MBP-2 ~ % cd Desktop/ALCPlugFix
+ALCPlugFix % chmod +x ./install.sh

-Connor@Connors-MBP-2 ALCPlugFix % ALCPlugFix % chmod +x ./install.sh
+and this is what showed

 2021-12-09 16:00:50.916 ALCPlugFix[1706:85624] ALCPlugFix v1.7
 2021-12-09 16:00:50.940 ALCPlugFix[1706:85624] Found had-verb in work dir
 2021-12-09 16:00:50.940 ALCPlugFix[1706:85624] Headphones daemon running!